chisom5/CalculatorApp/README.md

 * It is responsive
 * It is a scientific Calculator with most function feature in it

-### Things remaining to do

-* I haven't added function to enable my parenthesis to display i.e the bracket
-* below is the screenshot of the application.
+This is the screenshot of the application.
 ![Screenshot](cal.png)